tiansy97/MCS-51-labs/README.md

  Development tools: Keil C51

  Major concepts: 1.
 GPIO; 2. timer and interrupt; 3. digital signal, digital filtering; 4.
 A/D, D/A; 5.
 PWM, PID control for motors; 6. sensors (temperature, distance, speed, etc.); 7.
-LED segment displays; 8.
-Serial communications with PC; and so on.
+LED segment displays; 8. serial communications with PC; and so on.